pubnub/pubnub-mcp-server/resources/sdk_docs/java_configuration.md

 ## Initialization

-Add PubNub to your project using one of the procedures under Getting Started.
+Add PubNub per Getting Started.

 ### Description

-Initialize the PubNub Client API before using any APIs.
-This sets credentials such as publishKey and subscribeKey.
+Initialize the PubNub client with account credentials like publishKey and subscribeKey.

 ### Method(s)